vlayer-xyz/vlayer/book/src/appendix/architecture/solidity.md

 Finally, the method on the on-chain smart contract is called.
 For that purpose, it is prepended with a function selector and might be additionally appended with custom user arguments.

-The `Proof` structure looks as follows and benefits from the:
+The `Proof` structure looks as follows:

 ```solidity